varnerlab/CHEME-5660-Markets-Mayhem-Book/infrastructure.md

 ## Course objectives

 Financial factors are an essential part of technological progress and the personal lives of members of our society.
 However, finance and economic forecasting, modeling, and decision-making are typically not part of the traditional engineering or physical science curriculum.
 A growing percentage of engineers and scientists are migrating toward employment opportunities in the financial and consulting industries.
 Further, despite increased market access, there remains a significant barrier to entry for many individuals in our society to the wealth creation opportunities offered by financial systems.
 Toward these unmet needs, this course will introduce financial systems, markets, and the tools to analyze economic systems and business operations to engineers and scientists.
-We’ll use tools from engineering, statistics, artificial intelligence (AI), data science (DS), and machine learning (ML) to model, analyze, and ultimately optimize financial systems and financial decision-making.
+We’ll use tools from engineering, statistics, data science (DS), and machine learning (ML) to model, analyze, and ultimately optimize financial systems and financial decision-making.
 The material from this course can be applied to traditional economic and engineering fields and provide a core set of tools for students interested in pursuing an entrepreneurial track of studies.

 We believe there is a compelling opportunity for scientists and engineers to leverage their proficiency in mathematical modeling, optimization, and process control, combined with AI, DS, and ML tools, to optimize financial decision-making, drive value creation within businesses, and ultimately democratize wealth creation.